-Romeo is one of those plants every succulent lover wants in their collection.
+Romeo is a plant every succulent lover wants in their collection.
 The pink, shiny leaves arranged in a rosette shape create a visual delight.

-Echeveria Romeo is a mutation of another agavoides Echeveria.
+Echeveria Romeo (not to be confused with Echeveria Rubin) is a mutation of another agavoides Echeveria.
 Mutations in succulents are not unusual and we have them happening often as well.
 Thankfully this mutation occurred at a nursery where the potential of the plant was realized.
 It was multiplied (very likely by tissue culture) and shared with the rest of the world.

-Romeo can grow to approximately 20cms in diameter as a mostly solitary rosette.
+Romeo can grow to approximately 15cms in diameter as a mostly solitary rosette.
 Pups can occur but from experience, it varies from one plant to another.
-To date we've raised close to a 1000 Romeos and we’ve had various results.
+To date we've raised close to a 1000 Romeos and had various results.
 Some plants never grew offsets, some had a couple.

 Position & Care

-Echeveria Romeo is also not frost tolerant and will need to be protected from it.
+Echeveria Romeo is also not frost tolerant and will need to be protected from on winter.
 It will tolerate temperatures to about 1C (33.8F).
-When the temperatures are expected to fall below the freezing point Romeo will need to be either moved indoors, in the brightest spot of the house or a greenhouse good enough to keep the frost out.
+When the mercury is expected to dip below the freezing point, Romeo will need to be either moved indoors, in the brightest spot of the house or a greenhouse good enough to keep the frost out.

-When it comes to watering, Romeo can be a little difficult and overly sensitive to regular watering.
+When it comes to watering, Romeo is little difficult and sensitive.
 Some plants may develop fungal disease or ugly black spots even when the humidity is high.
 If Romeo is left out during rainy spells, it can even rot and die.
 A day or two after of rain will, however, not hurt it (so long the potting mix is allowed to dry between the rainy days).

 I would recommend keeping this plant under cover where watering can be controlled.
 When you do water, make sure it is done properly- do not spray the foliage.
 A deep soak every other week will keep Romeo happy.
 Make sure the potting mix is completely dry before watering again.